 Thus, on the orders of the Politburo we have been preparing to conduct meetings with various categories of the South Vietnamese population, aimed at resolving the South Vietnamese issue through peaceful negotiations between all of the political factions of South Vietnam.
-As a result of the contacts that have taken place to win these people over to our side, conditions have presented themselves so that these people will be able to aid us in the creation of a coalition government and in the overthrow of Nguyen Van Tkhieu's dictatorial regime.
+As a result of the contacts that have taken place to win these people over to our side, conditions have presented themselves so that these people will be able to aid us in the creation of a coalition government and in the overthrow of Nquyen Van Tkhieu's dictatorial regime.
 We see that we have chosen the correct course.
 This is also clearly indicated in the resolutions of the 23rd Plenum of the Central Committee.

-In other words, we should win these people over to our side, and bring them into the coalition government so that we can use them to our favor in the diplomatic and political plan.
-In order to create a base for the successful resolution of the successful resolution resolution o
+In other words, we should win these people over to our side, and bring them into the coalition government so that we can use them to our favor in the diplomatic and political plan. in order to create a base for the successful resolution of the assues that stand before us. we specifically want to bring into the coalition government those people who earlier worked in the South Vietnamese state apparatus and held or are holding at the present a high post in the power structure.